mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/pagerduty-schedules-connector.md

 ## Next steps

-After you publish your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
+After you publish your connection, you can review the status under **Data sources** in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).

 If you have issues or want to provide feedback, contact [Microsoft Graph support](https://developer.microsoft.com/en-us/graph/support).